utsav0/daily-dev-tips/src/pages/posts/hashnode-is-taking-over-the-world.md

 The circle is then filled with a PNG image of the world.
 You can open the above image to see what it looks like.

 I've added a `world` animation that will spin it around.
-It's important to note the `linear` animation so it won't slow down once it's almost complete but move at the same speed all the time.
+It's important to note the `linear` animation so it won't slow down once it's almost complete but simultaneously move at the same speed.

 The animation itself looks like this: